Advancing our understanding of deep reinforcement learning with community-driven insights

-While these games have served as a good starting point, to push the state-of-the-art in AI research, Unity saw an opportunity to take this to the next level.
-In order to do so, they introduced the Obstacle Tower, a high-visual-fidelity, 3D, 3rd person, procedurally-generated game environment purpose-built to test a deep reinforcement learning-trained agent’s vision, control, planning, and generalization abilities.
-Over the past year, we invited researchers and developers to attempt to solve the tower, with the intention of sharing those insights with the broader community.
+These games served as a good starting point, but Danny Lange reveals an opportunity to push the state of the art in AI research to the next level.
+United introduced the Obstacle Tower, a high visual fidelity, 3-D, third person, procedurally generated game environment purpose built to test a deep reinforcement learning-trained agent’s vision, control, planning, and generalization abilities.
+Over the past year, Unity invited researchers and developers to try to solve the tower with the intention of sharing those insights with the broader community.

-*How observing emergent behaviors of multiple AI agents in a simulated virtual environment can lead to the most optimal designs and real-world practices.
+- Learn how observing emergent behaviors of multiple AI agents in a simulated virtual environment can lead to the most optimal designs and real-world practices

-Danny Lange is vice president of AI and machine learning at Unity Technologies, where he leads multiple initiatives around applied artificial intelligence.
-Previously, Danny was head of machine learning at Uber, where he led the efforts to build a highly scalable machine learning platform to support all parts of Uber’s business, from the Uber app to self-driving cars; general manager of Amazon Machine Learning, where he provided internal teams with access to machine intelligence and launched an AWS product that offers machine learning as a cloud service to the public; principal development manager at Microsoft, where he led a product team focused on large-scale machine learning for big data; CTO of General Magic, Inc.; and founder of his own company, Vocomo Software, where he worked on General Motor’s OnStar Virtual Advisor, one of the largest deployments of an intelligent personal assistant until Siri.
-Danny started his career as a computer scientist at IBM Research.
-He is a member of ACM and IEEE Computer Society and has numerous patents to his credit.
+Danny Lange is the vice president of AI and machine learning at Unity, where he leads multiple initiatives around applied artificial intelligence.
+Previously, Danny led the efforts to build a highly scalable machine learning platform to support all parts of Uber’s business from the app to self-driving cars as the head of machine learning, provided internal teams with access to machine intelligence and launched an AWS product that offers machine learning as a cloud service to the public as the general manager of Amazon Machine Learning, led a product team focused on large-scale machine learning for big data as principal development manager at Microsoft, was CTO of General Magic, Inc., worked on General Motor’s OnStar Virtual Advisor—one of the largest deployments of an intelligent personal assistant until Siri—as the founder of his own company Vocomo Software, and was a computer scientist at IBM Research.
+He’s a member of ACM and IEEE Computer Society and has numerous patents to his credit.
 Danny holds an MS and PhD in computer science from the Technical University of Denmark.

 Leave a Comment or Question